last update:

 Route from Dresden to Belgrade, 1578

-Following the routes, an extensive index lists the rivers within the Empire, along with the towns and cities on their banks.
-Rivers were vital for travel and trade, offering natural and relatively safe passage.
 Another list details the rivers in neighbouring countries and the towns and cities along the coastlines of the North Sea and the Baltic Sea.
-To return to the practical considerations, Wintzenberger also notes all toll stations along the river Elbe, along with the regional lord or city to which they belonged.
+Next, Wintzenberger noted all toll stations along the river Elbe, along with the regional lord or city to which they belonged.

 Bridges

-Wintzenberger’s itinerary includes a list of eighteen major stone bridges along the routes in his book and recounts the bridges over the Danube, Rhine, and Elbe rivers.
-Three short paragraphs describe the stone bridges in Dresden, Regensburg, and Prague — all visited by Kiechel.
+Wintzenberger’s itinerary includes a list of eighteen major stone bridges along the routes in his book.
+For the Danube, Rhine and Elbe rivers, he provided separate lists with their bridges.

-About Dresden, Wintzenberger states that the first stone bridge was built in 1119, taking thirty years to complete.
+About Dresden, Wintzenberger stated that the first stone bridge was built in 1119, taking thirty years to complete.
 The bridge had twenty-four arches.
 Due to the reconstruction of the Ducal Palace, the bridge was shortened by five arches.

 Fortifications

 The fortresses were almost always fortified cities at key points along various routes.
-Their locations made them strategic, economic, and political centres, as well as crucial waypoints for merchants, messengers, post riders, journeymen, and fellow travellers — the intended audience addressed by Wintzenberger in his foreword.
+Their locations made them strategic, economic and political centres, as well as crucial waypoints for merchants, messengers, post riders, journeymen and fellow travellers — the intended audience addressed by Wintzenberger in his foreword.

 The Reprinted Edition and the Leipzig-Itinerary